slack-scala-client/slack-scala-client/README.md

 WebSocket Re-Connection Behavior
 --------------------------------

-The WebSocket connection sends a PingFrame every second and if it ever goes more than 10 seconds without receiving a PongFrame, it will terminate the WebSocket connection and attempt to establish a new connection.
-It will continue to do this using an exponential backoff until it is able to successfully reconnect to the RTM WebSocket API.
+The WebSocket connection sends a `PingFrame` every second and if it ever goes more than 10 seconds without receiving a `PongFrame`, will terminate the WebSocket connection and attempt to establish a new connection.
+It will continue to do this using an exponential back-off until it is able to successfully reconnect to the RTM WebSocket API.

 Caveat Emptor
 -------------

-- The slack api contains a lot methods and not every implemented api method has been executed (i.e. Some may not work; pull requests accepted!)
+- The Slack API contains a lot methods and not every implemented API method has been executed (i.e. some may not work; pull requests accepted!)
 - Responses to RTM messages sent out are not currently checked to verify they were successfully received (Coming Soon!)
 - Investigate a way to ensure all missed messages are received during a disconnection
 - A small number of response types have yet to be fleshed out